lokijo22/ObjInsight/Readme.md

 2. Open the command Palette with Ctrl + Shift + P (or Cmd + Shift + P on macOS)
 3.  type 'Run Python File in Terminal'
 4.  press 'Enter'

-## IMPORTANT - First Release
-Due to the recentness of the projects creation and my newness to programming, current functionality is very limited and requires for a user to edit the python file to make it process the desired object.

 ## Contributions